dariansal/graphs-deep-learning-explainability/README.md

 - Fine-tuning with edge pertubation and node feature masking
 - Use of PGExplainer to identify motifs in the custom BA2MOTIF datsaet

-In addition to this code, I also researched other popular explainers (e.g., GNNExplainer, ProxyExplainer) and learned of the basics of discrete denoise diffusion modeling.
+In addition to this code, I also researched other popular explainers (e.g., GNNExplainer, ProxyExplainer) and learned of the basics of discrete denoise diffusion modeling (e.g., Digress, RePaint) for graph generation.

 ## Reproducibility
 To reproduce the project: